lz356/SSSS/README.md

 # SSSS
-Paper Searching Tool termed as Sub-keyword Synonym Subtopics Searching described in the paper "A Review of Machine Learning in Building Energy System Modeling: Part I. Building Load Prediction"
+Paper Searching Tool termed as Sub-keyword Synonym Subtopics Searching described in the paper "A review of machine learning in building load prediction", Section 2

 Please cite the paper if you use the code for publication: